mayankt18/notices-server/Readme.md

 # Server in Flask for nitdgp notices scraper

-The process runs on another thread hence it doesnt affect the normal functioning as a server
+The process runs on another thread hence it doesnt affect the normal functioning as a server.

 ## Setup
 ```